lansea/nabe/README.markdown

 #### tests

 There's a basic tests suite to make sure it's working properly, you can run them if you want.

-You must have [vows](http://vowsjs.org/) and [api-easy](http://indexzero.github.com/api-easy/) installed to run the tests.
-Just run `npm install api-easy` if that's not the case.
+    npm test nabe

-Run `vows tests/*.js --spec` to run the simple test suite that quickly validates different json response from the server (must be started).
+It runs `vows tests/*.js --spec` to run the simple test suite that quickly validates different json response from the server.

+Relatedly, you can set `npm config set npat true`.
+Enable this flag to run tests of every module you install (then install with --no-npat).

 ## deployment